MedHackOpen/HospitalPriceSpider/README.md

 ## Contributions

 We welcome pull requests, issues, and other contributions.
 This README could use a lot of work, as well as the converter code to get to our shared goal of making the world a better place.
-Please send pull requests to the `develop` repo.
+Please send pull requests to the `develop` branch.

 ## Contact